juxor/afaq/markdown/alinks.md

 [Origins and Ideals of the Modern

 Excellent introduction to the Modern School movement and its ideas.
 See also
-[Finding Aid : Intro &amp; History : Stelton Modern School
+[Finding Aid : Intro & History : Stelton Modern School

 [
 The Italian Factory Occupations of